Best Smart Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best smart speakers you can buy in 2019.

 Thanks to the arrival of virtual voice assistants backed by big-hitters such as Amazon, Apple and Google, wireless speakers have never been smarter.

-Whether you want to know what the weather's like, find out the name of the track you're listening to, catch up on news headlines or adjust your lighting, AI assistants like Alexa, Siri and Google Assistant are standing by to help you out.
+Whether you want to know what the weather's like, find out the name of the track you're listening to, catch up on news headlines or adjust your lighting, virtual assistants like Alexa, Siri and Google Assistant are standing by to help you out.
 And they're part and parcel of the smart speaker experience.